 Check out how interestingly this paper cut - out can decorate todays' interior!

 Special attention should be drawn to a very elaborate and artistic paper cut-outframe which was individually chosen by a professional framing studio.
-The frame is made from white, mat wood.
+The frame is made from black, mat wood.
 It perfectly accentuates the cheerful composition.
 The square-shaped paper cut-out is fitted in a square frame.
 A pane protects the paper cut-outagainst destruction.
 The frame is provided with a support enabling it to be hung or stood in an easy way.

 A cutout is a colourful picture made of paper, created by intricate cutting.
 It is one of the most characteristic elements of Polish folk art.
 Nowhere, apart from Poland, the variety of paper cutouts is so large.
 Paper cutouts developed in mid-19th century, mainly in central and eastern Poland, and were one of the most important forms of house decoration.